-Ford Ranger 3.2 Oil Pump Priming
+Ford Ranger 3.2 Oil Pump Priming: WARNING

-The Ford Ranger 3.2 oil pump will not self-prime if the oil has been allowed to drain for longer than 10 minutes.
-This is due to engine oil draining internally from the pump assembly as well as the sump.
-The variable flow oil pump makes use of vane elements which allows the pump to control the flow rate at varying engine speeds.
+- The variable flow oil pump makes use of vane elements which allows the pump to control the flow rate at varying engine speeds.

 If you accidentally start the engine in this state you risk catastrophic engine damage since the oil pump will not be primed.
-So what are your options and is there some DIY fix you can apply or are you destined for a trip to the dealership for major engine work?

 Download Your FREE Service Tip and Oil change guide on the 3.2 Tdci Diesel engine here